Course selection information for September 2019

-Your first year in Kinesiology consists of 9 required courses and 2 required labs.
+Your first year in Kinesiology consists of nine required courses and two required labs.
 We enroll you in all of your required courses and create your schedules.
 You do not have to select any courses in your first year.

 Fall term: September to December 2019

 The following courses will appear automatically on your schedule for the fall term:

 - KIN 104 - Fundamentals of Kinesiology and KIN 104L - Fundamentals of Kinesiology Lab

 - AHS 107 - Sociology of Activity, Health, and Well-being